Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

     * Use the markdown editor to format and preview your article to validate the final rendering.
 The text is automatically saved.
     * Repeat these steps for all sections and articles you are adding to the product.
 Once your documentation is ready, click **Next**.

-9. Select the team(s) the product can be shared with.
+10. Select the team(s) the product can be shared with.
 By default, a product is not shared and only the **Central Admin** will have access to it.
 If you shared your product with a specific team, each member of the team will be able to see your product.
 Click **Next**.
+11. Provide one or more support contacts to be made available for this product in the Marketplace.
+Click **Next**.
-10. Provide the Tags, Attribute, and Category details for the product.
+12. Provide the Tags, Attribute, and Category details for the product.
-11. Click **Save**.
+13. You can click Preview Product to view the details prior to creation.
+At his point you can click **Save** to create the product in a draft state.
+Alternatively, you can click **Save & Activate** to create a new product version release in an Active state for consumption in the Marketplace.

-The product is created in **Draft** state.
+If the product is created in **Draft** state.
 To publish this product in the Marketplace, you must move the product to an **Active** state by activating the product.

 ## Activate a product